 On May 31, 2024, we received written notice (the Notice) from the Office of General Counsel of The Nasdaq Stock Market (Nasdaq) indicating that the Nasdaq Hearings Panel had determined to delist our shares from Nasdaq due to our failure to meet Nasdaq's continued listing standards.
 As previously disclosed, we were in violation of the requirements to maintain a minimum average market value of listed securities, as set forth in Nasdaq Listing Rule 5450(b)(2)(A), the minimum bid price requirement, as set forth in Nasdaq Listing Rule 5450(a)(1), and the minimum market value of publicly held shares, as set forth in Listing Rule 5450(b)(2)(C).
 The Notice indicated that trading in our shares of common stock (the Common Stock) on Nasdaq was to be suspended effective at the open of trading on June 4, 2024.
+On September 6, 2024, Nasdaq filed a Form 25 which removed our Common Stock from listing.
 Our Common Stock is now quoted under its existing symbol "GRTX" on the Pink Market operated by OTC Markets Group Inc.